COLA508/ESP32_DIY_Electronic_Piano/docs/source/FrequentlyAskedQuestions.rst

 **3.Kept getting errors when uploading code using the Arduino IDE.**

- - Check if the ESP32 development board core package is version 3.2.0 or higher.
+ - Check if the ESP32 development board core package is version 2.0.12.
  - Check if all library files have been imported and check for updates.

 ----